shnmusa/innoNlpCase/README.md

 docker build --pull --rm -f "Dockerfile" -t innonlpcase:lastest .
 ```

-If you error with code 137, you should give more memory to Docker.
+If you see error with code 137, you should give more memory to Docker.
 See the issue: https://stackoverflow.com/questions/44907444/error-137-on-docker-build-command-on-win7
 ![alt text](dockerResource.png)

 Run builded image with below command: